Frequently Asked Questions

 Step 2: Add DNS records

-a.
 When the domain has been setup on ISNIC’s nameservers, you can add the DNS records from Shopify to your domain.
-Go back to the Control Panel for your domain and click on Edit under DNS records.
+Select your domain from your domain list and click on Add DNS records under DNS records.
 On the DNS page, you choose Shopify from the drop-down list on the top of the page and the DNS records from Shopify will appear.

 Step 3: Change Shopify settings